 We have added two new features that make it easier to port or back out changes from the web portal: Cherry-pick and Revert.

 Use the cherry-pick command to port changes in a pull request to multiple branches.
 A typical use case is when a bug needs to be hotfixed, but should also be fixed in the mainline.
-Once you have created your pull request that contains the fix to the hotfix branch, you can easily cherry-pick the same fix into the master branch.
+Once you have created your pull request that contains the fix to the hotfix branch, you can easily cherry-pick the same fix into the main branch.
 See Copy changes with cherry-pick for more information.

 You can revert changes on completed PRs.
 Find the PR that introduced the bad change, click Revert, and follow the steps to create a PR that backs out the unwanted changes.
 For more information, see Undo Changes with Git.

 Configurable compare branch

 You can now set your compare branch to something other than the default branch.
 This setting persists on a per-user basis.
 Pull requests and new branches created from the Branches page is based off the branch you set as the compare branch.
 See Manage your branches for more information.

 Find a file or folder